fastoch/Networking/Computer_Networking.md

 - It's usually designed to perform an action or set of actions to stop the malicious activity.
 - Will inform a network administrator through the use of log files, SMS, or email notifications.

-All traffic on the network segment flows through the IPS
+All traffic on the network segment flows through the IPS to either enter or leave the segment.
+Like the IDS, all traffic is evaluated against a set of standards.

+The **best placement** on the network is between a router (with a firewall) and the destination network segment.

+An IPS is programmed to make an active response to the situation:
+- block the offending IP address
+- close down the vulnerable interface
+- terminate the network session
+- redirect the attack
+- plus more

 @11min